univention/office365/doc/README-code.md

 ## Authorization Code Grant Flow - ***not** used by listener!*

 With this data the OAuth dance can begin.
-See "Authorization Code Grant Flow" (see https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).
+See [Authorization Code Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).

 In short:

-* redirect the user to authenticate at an Azure-login
+* redirect the user to authenticate at an Azure login
 * user authorizes the requested permissions for the UCS App
-* user gets redirected from Azure to the configured callback-URI (https://DC.DOM/office365/mycallback)
+* user gets redirected from Azure to the configured [callback-URI](https://DC.DOM/office365/mycallback)
 * the callback extracts a token from the URL and uses it to get some other tokens
-* those tokens can be used to access the Azure AD and to refresh themselves when they expire (3600s)
+* those tokens can be used to access the Azure AD and to refresh themselves when they expire (3600 seconds)
 * when the refresh token has expired the dance begins from the start.
-Currently, it is unknown how long it lasts... at least 6h it seams...
-The Azure doc states: "Refresh tokens do not have specified lifetimes.
-Typically, the lifetimes of refresh tokens are relatively long. [..]
-The client application needs to expect and handle errors..." (see https://msdn.microsoft.com/en-us/library/azure/dn645536.aspx)
+Currently, it is unknown how long it lasts... at least 6 h it seams...
+The [Azure documentation states](https://msdn.microsoft.com/en-us/library/azure/dn645536.aspx):

+  > "Refresh tokens do not have specified lifetimes.
+Typically, the lifetimes of refresh tokens are relatively long. [...]
+The client application needs to expect and handle errors..."

-We dance with a partner: requests-oauthlib (https://github.com/requests/requests-oauthlib).
+We dance with a partner: [requests-oauthlib](https://github.com/requests/requests-oauthlib).
 It does well, except for the refresh handling.
 This should be fixed in their code.
-But handling it ourselves is not a problem.
-Requests-oauthlib uses the "requests" lib for handling the HTTP requests.
-The requests lib might one day end up in the Python standard library.
+But handling it ourselves is not a problem. `requests-oauthlib` uses the [Python requests library](https://requests.readthedocs.io/en/latest/) for handling the HTTP requests.

 #### Main call flow
 This is not part of the application implementation but for the sake of correct understanding,